Compare travel insurance for India

 Passport cover, which protects you against extra expenses if your passport is lost or stolen while you’re abroad

 You should also keep an eye on your excess – that’s the amount you’ll have to pay yourself towards any claim.
 A higher excess usually means your premium is cheaper – but make sure it’s an amount you’ll be able to pay.

 The full details of your insurance will be in your policy document, so make sure you read it in full before you choose a travel insurance deal.

 What won’t be covered by my India travel insurance?

 There are some features that may not be included in your insurance for your trip to India.
 These are known as exclusions.
 Make sure you know what you can and can’t claim for before you make your holiday plans.

-- Your policy will be invalidated if you travel to locations that the Foreign and Commonwealth Office (FCO) has said British holidaymakers should avoid.
-Parts of India may be unstable, so make sure you check the FCO’s travel guidance for India before you plan your trip
+Your policy will be invalidated if you travel to locations that the Foreign, Commonwealth & Development Office (FCDO) has said British holidaymakers should avoid.
+Parts of India may be unstable, so make sure you check the FCDO’s travel guidance for India before you plan your trip

 When should my India travel insurance policy start from?